jacebenson/cedar/docs/docs/realtime.md

 `
 ```

-The Redwood services for these queries return the `fastField` immediately and the `showField` after some delay.
+The Cedar services for these queries return the `fastField` immediately and the `showField` after some delay.

 ```ts
 import { logger } from 'src/lib/logger'